Occupational Requirements Survey: History

 The ORS is funded by the Social Security Administration (SSA) through an agreement between the two federal agencies.
 SSA uses data on job requirements to administer two large disability programs, the Social Security Disability Insurance and the Supplemental Security Income programs.
 The disability determination process compares a person's capacity to work with the requirements of jobs in the national economy.

 BLS conducted a series of pilots and studies beginning in 2012 to determine whether the agency could reliably collect job requirement data.
 Following those pilots and studies, BLS launched production-level data collection.
 The first wave of ORS data was released to the public in 2018.

 Before the ORS, the primary source of data available to SSA was the Dictionary of Occupational Titles (DOT).
 That data collection, however, mainly includes information on occupations from the 1970s.

 Uses

 Disability Determination

 SSA has authorized the use of ORS in its disability determination process.
 Some private companies have built software applications using the ORS that are designed to aid vocational experts and claimant attorneys in their work before SSA's Administrative Law Judges who handle disability cases.

+To aid individuals involved in the disability determination process, a research paper developed estimates from the ORS of the number of workers in each occupation in the U.S. that were in jobs that were unskilled and sedentary, unskilled and light strength, unskilled and medium strength, and unskilled and heavy/very heavy strength.